MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Add-MgUserChatMember.md

   - `[MailFolderId1 <String>]`: The unique identifier of mailFolder
   - `[ManagedDeviceId <String>]`: The unique identifier of managedDevice
   - `[MessageId <String>]`: The unique identifier of message
-  - `[MobileAppTroubleshootingEventId <String>]`: The unique identifier of mobileAppTroubleshootingEvent
   - `[NotebookId <String>]`: The unique identifier of notebook
   - `[OnenotePageId <String>]`: The unique identifier of onenotePage
   - `[OnenoteSectionId <String>]`: The unique identifier of onenoteSection
-  - `[OutlookTaskFolderId <String>]`: The unique identifier of outlookTaskFolder
-  - `[OutlookTaskGroupId <String>]`: The unique identifier of outlookTaskGroup
-  - `[OutlookTaskId <String>]`: The unique identifier of outlookTask
   - `[PermissionId <String>]`: The unique identifier of permission
   - `[PhoneAuthenticationMethodId <String>]`: The unique identifier of phoneAuthenticationMethod
-  - `[ResourceSpecificPermissionGrantId <String>]`: The unique identifier of resourceSpecificPermissionGrant
-  - `[SensitivityLabelId <String>]`: The unique identifier of sensitivityLabel
   - `[SubscriptionId <String>]`: The unique identifier of subscription
   - `[TeamsAppInstallationId <String>]`: The unique identifier of teamsAppInstallation
   - `[TodoTaskId <String>]`: The unique identifier of todoTask
   - `[TodoTaskListId <String>]`: The unique identifier of todoTaskList
   - `[UserId <String>]`: The unique identifier of user

-VALUES <IMicrosoftGraphConversationMember\[]>: .
+`VALUES <IMicrosoftGraphConversationMember[]>`: .
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The display name of the user.
   - `[Roles <String[]>]`: The roles for that user.
-This property only contains additional qualifiers when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
-Similarly, if the member is a guest, the roles property contains guest as one of the values.
+This property contains additional qualifiers only when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
+Similarly, if the member is an in-tenant guest, the roles property contains guest as one of the values.
 A basic member should not have any values specified in the roles property.
+An Out-of-tenant external member is assigned the owner role.
   - `[VisibleHistoryStartDateTime <DateTime?>]`: The timestamp denoting how far back a conversation's history is shared with the conversation member.
 This property is settable only for members of a chat.

 ## RELATED LINKS